Friday, July 25th 2014

 I was warned that the road would be mountainous, which was the last thing I wanted to hear before setting off.
 I was also under the belief that I had a least a 130km cycle from where I was to my next destination, which was the Kuraburi Greenview Resort.

-The early morning conditions were perfect for cycling in: cloudy sky, but no rain.
+The early morning conditions were perfect for cycling in, with the cloudy sky to contend with, but no rain.
 I left the hotel complex at quarter to seven.
 Once I got into the country I was surrounded in parts, by lush green vegetation.
 Only the occasional butterflies sped past me on their silly course of inconsequential, being carried along by the breeze.
 I saw no scorpions today, nor did I witness any snakes slithering around either.

 Four motorcyclists past me all dressed in their leathers.
 One after another they gave me the thumbs up as they motored past, which I thought was very amiable of them.
 I thought I was going like the clappers doing around 32km/h on a slightly ascending road relying on my stamina than anything else.